sthickpennyryan/sql_datawarehouse_analytics/README.md

 --- All files used will be found under 'Project files'

-This repository is to add upon my previous data warehouse project and begin analysis with an exploratory data analysis - all scripts used will be found under 'EDA scripts'
+This repository is to add upon my previous data warehouse project and begin analysis with an exploratory data analysis
+      - The EDA process can be found under 'EDA scripts'
+      - Advanced analysis and reports can be found under 'further_analysis)